 - Recorder: a person responsible for keeping records of the meeting

 - Leader: senior manager, responsible for making sure that the team stays focused on the task at hand and, most commonly, making a decision if a consensus can’t be reached

 - Group member: active participant focused on problem-solving

-All participants are responsible for making sure that others don’t step outside of their roles: the facilitator prevents the leader from dominating the meeting, the leader and group members ensure that the facilitator and the recorder remain neutral.
+All participants are responsible for making sure that others don’t step outside of their roles.
+Namely, the facilitator prevents the leader from dominating the meeting, and the leader and group members ensure that the facilitator and the recorder remain neutral.